Algae: Ecology

 The various sorts of algae play significant roles in aquatic ecology.
 Microscopic forms that live suspended in the water column (phytoplankton) provide the food base for most marine food chains.
 In very high densities (algal blooms), these algae may discolor the water and outcompete, poison, or asphyxiate other life forms.

 Algae can be used as indicator organisms to monitor pollution in various aquatic systems.
 In many cases, algal metabolism is sensitive to various pollutants.
 Due to this, the species composition of algal populations may shift in the presence of chemical pollutants.
 To detect these changes, algae can be sampled from the environment and maintained in laboratories with relative ease.

 On the basis of their habitat, algae can be categorized as: aquatic (planktonic, benthic, marine, freshwater, lentic, lotic), terrestrial, aerial (subaerial), lithophytic, halophytic (or euryhaline), psammon, thermophilic, cryophilic, epibiont (epiphytic, epizoic), endosymbiont (endophytic, endozoic), parasitic, calcifilic or lichenic (phycobiont).

-Cultural associations
+Symbiotic algae

+Some species of algae form symbiotic relationships with other organisms.
+In these symbioses, the algae supply photosynthates (organic substances) to the host organism providing protection to the algal cells.
+The host organism derives some or all of its energy requirements from the algae.
+Examples are:

+Lichens

+Lichens are defined by the International Association for Lichenology to be "an association of a fungus and a photosynthetic symbiont resulting in a stable vegetative body having a specific structure".
+The fungi, or mycobionts, are mainly from the Ascomycota with a few from the Basidiomycota.
+In nature, they do not occur separate from lichens.
+It is unknown when they began to associate.
+One or more mycobiont associates with the same phycobiont species, from the green algae, except that alternatively, the mycobiont may associate with a species of cyanobacteria (hence "photobiont" is the more accurate term).
+A photobiont may be associated with many different mycobionts or may live independently; accordingly, lichens are named and classified as fungal species.
+The association is termed a morphogenesis because the lichen has a form and capabilities not possessed by the symbiont species alone (they can be experimentally isolated).
+The photobiont possibly triggers otherwise latent genes in the mycobiont.

+Trentepohlia is an example of a common green alga genus worldwide that can grow on its own or be lichenised.
+Lichen thus share some of the habitat and often similar appearance with specialized species of algae (aerophytes) growing on exposed surfaces such as tree trunks and rocks and sometimes discoloring them.